hypermedia-app/creta/.changeset/pink-eggs-deny.md

 "@hydrofoil/talos": minor
 ---

-Resources across multiple source directories are now merged in memory and save as a whole to the store
+Resources across multiple source directories are now merged in memory and saved as a whole (resolves #271)